Amerikranian/Arcade/README.md

 - Word Search
 - And probably some more as I work on this
 ## Can I help?
 Sure.
 Pull requests and suggestions are welcomed.
 Discussion is encouraged.
 Like I said, half of this is me figuring it out.
-You can suggest games even, but I would wait to do so until I cement how this all is going to work
+I would appreciate opening issues before opening pull requests.
+Said requests must also be properly formatted (use black).
 ## Wait... no typing?
 Typing will be added... eventually.
 Bare with me, please.
 ## Wait...
 Where are the docs!